 6. Don’t make any claims you can’t prove

-Companies and distributors making unprovable claims about income, lifestyle, and health benefits has long been a problem in our industry.
-But it’s worth repeating, and regulators seem to be taking it even more seriously.
+Unprovable claims about income, lifestyle, and health benefits have long been a problem for the industry.
+The reputational and legal harms of this kind of behavior should be obvious.
 For example, Vemma is not only forbidden from making claims they can’t prove, but also from using any kind of wealth or luxury imagery—even if that imagery comes without any text directly suggesting that distributors stand to gain that wealth or luxury.

 Saying, or even implying that distributors can get rich quick just isn’t a safe strategy for your company to pursue.
-Stick to the facts when it comes to income, lifestyle, and health benefits.
+Stick to the facts.

 Monitor what your distributors are saying and doing when they are out in the world representing your company.
 Training your distributors to follow company policies is an important step toward keeping your salesforce honest, but it just isn’t enough anymore—you have to keep tabs on them too.